Halo (franchise): Legacy

+The original Halo trilogy has been frequently listed among the greatest video games of all time.
 In 2007 IGN listed Combat Evolved as the top Xbox game of all time, while readers ranked it the fourteenth best game ever on "IGN Readers' Choice 2006 – The Top 100 Games Ever".
 IGN listed Halo 2 as the number two top Xbox game of all time in March 2007.
 Halo 3 was nominated for and won multiple awards; it won Time magazine's "Game of the Year" and IGN chose it as the Best Xbox 360 Online Multiplayer Game and Innovative Design of 2007.
 Most publications called the multiplayer aspect one of the best features; IGN said the multiplayer map lineup was the strongest of the series, and GameSpy added that the multiplayer offering will greatly please "Halo veterans".
 Complaints focused on the game's plot.
 The New York Times said the game had a "throwaway" plot and Total Video Games judged the single-player aspect ultimately disappointing.
-The series' music and audio has received enthusiastic response from game reviewers.
+The series' music and audio has received enthusiastic responses from game reviewers, with notably the Halo 2 Original Soundtrack becoming the first video game soundtrack to break the Billboard 200.

 The Halo franchise spurred an array of productions in the machinima genre—the use of games for filmmaking.
 Most productions are set outside Halo canon, while others are based on fan fiction closely relating to the story.
 Microsoft updated its user license agreement to allow noncommercial distribution of such films.
 Among the notable machinima productions made with Halo is the comedy series Red vs. Blue created by Rooster Teeth Productions.
 It achieved an unparalleled level of success for Halo machinima specifically, and machinima in general.
 Other machinima series include Arby ‘n the Chief, The Codex, and the in-game interview show This Spartan Life.